-We use the origin as the initial point and \(0.1\) as the initial step size. \cref{fig:rosenbrock} shows the optimization paths for regular and adaptive restarting BLS variants of GD and AGD after 1000 iterations, using \(\rho=0.3\) and \(\rho=0.9\), respectively.
-In the same figure, we report elapsed time, function evaluations and final loss.
-We see that the adaptive BLS variants achieve better losses, requiring far fewer function evaluations and less time to do so.
+We consider the classical nonconvex problem given by the Rosenbrock objective function \(F(u,v) = 100(u-v^{2})^{2}+(1-v)^{2}\).
+We use the origin as the initial point and \(0.1\) as the initial step-size. \cref{fig:rosenbrock} shows the optimization paths for BLS and ABLS memoryless variants of GD and AGD after 1000 iterations, using \(\rho=0.3\) and \(\rho=0.9\), respectively.
+We see that the ABLS variants achieve better losses, requiring far fewer function evaluations and less time to do so.